DIY Princess Tea Party

-Find DIY inspiration for a princess tea party from Gracie’s 6th birthday party this year!
+Create a party she will never forget with this DIY princess tea party inspiration from Gracie’s 6th birthday party this year!

 We set up the kitchen and breakfast nook with all the food (we served pizza at this castle by the way), and made the dining room our princess tea party room for all kinds of “royally rich” treats!